Features

 Adding URLs

-Navigate to your domain's CrUX Monitoring section and click Manage URLs.
+Navigate to your domain's CrUX Monitoring section and click Manage Pages.
 You'll see two tabs:

-1. Enter URLs in the text area (one per line for bulk import, or a single URL)
+1. Enter pages in the text area (one per line for bulk import, or a single page)

-2. Click Add URL (or Add URLs for multiple)
+2. Click Add page (or Add pages for multiple)

-1. Shows URLs discovered from your sitemap scan
+1. Shows pages discovered from your sitemap scan

-2. Click Schedule All URLs for CrUX to monitor all discovered URLs at once
+2. Click Track all sitemap pages to monitor all discovered pages at once

-3. URLs already being monitored are automatically skipped
+3. Pages already being monitored are automatically skipped

 If no sitemap URLs appear, run a sitemap scan from Domain Settings first.